 PLS/AES 395

-INDEPENDENT RESEARCH IN PLANT AND SOIL SCIENCES
+INDEPENDENT RESEARCH IN PLANT AND SOIL SCIENCES OR AGRICULTURAL ECOSYSTEM

+SCIENCES

 Semester: Fall 2022 Credit Hours: 1-4

 Meeting Days/Time/Location: All required interactions are online asynchronous

 Instructor Information

 Coordinating Instructor: David H. McNear Jr.

-Office Building & Room Number: N122S Ag Science Center North Bldg

-Email: dave.mcnear@uky.edu Office Phone: (859) 257-8627

-Virtual Office Hours: Available upon request via Zoom

-Preferred Method of Communication: Email is best for the most quick-response to questions.
+Office Building & Room Number: N122S Ag Science Center North Bldg Email: dave.mcnear@uky.edu Office Phone: (859) 257-8627 Virtual Office Hours: Available upon request via Zoom Preferred Method of Communication: Email is best for the most quick-response to questions.
 Phone calls or Zoom appointments are best for more in-depth questions.
 For time-sensitive questions, please call your research mentor, leave a message with a call-back number, and the your mentor will call you back.
 Students should contact their mentor again if they have not received a response within a few hours (phone call) or within 12 hours (email).
 Only in rare cases and on weekends might the mentor not respond to students within 24 hours.
 If all else fails, contact the coordinating instructor.

-Course Description

-Directed independent research under the supervision of a faculty member on a selected topic in plant and soil sciences of agricultural ecosystem sciences.
+Course Description Directed independent research under the supervision of a faculty member on a selected topic in plant and soil sciences or agricultural ecosystem sciences.
 May be repeated to a maximum of 9 credits.

-Course Prerequisites

-Completion of a learning contract reviewed and signed by the research mentor and the director of undergraduate studies.
+Course Prerequisites Completion of a learning contract reviewed and signed by the research mentor and the director of undergraduate studies.
+Skill Requirements No specific technical/digital literacy skills are required.